hoverkraft-tech/docker-base-images/README.md

 ### [ci-helm](images/ci-helm/README.md)

-A docker image with all the tools needed to validate an helm chart
+A Docker image with all the tools needed to validate an helm chart

 - helm chart-testing (aka ct)
 - helm kubeconform plugin